Very few artworks have had such a profound impact on the world of art as this monumental Renaissance sculpture by an Italian polymath.

 And that’s exactly how Michelangelo created this masterpiece. he got himself a huge block of Carrara marble and started chiseling away.

-Cararra marble is quarried in the city with the same name which is located in the northernmost tip of the region of Tuscany in Italy.
+Cararra marble is quarried in the city with the same name which is located at the northernmost tip of the region of Tuscany in Italy.
 It’s usually white or blue-grey and used for sculpture and home decoration.

 7. There’s something about Mary